endo-do/Table-Class-Python/README.md

 The following are parameters of the Table Class

 - 'content': The content of the table.
-Supported data structures are listed below in the Data Structure Sections.
+Supported data structures are listed below in the Data Structure Sections

-- 'space_left' and 'space_right' (int): Add spaces at the left and right side of each cell's content.
+- 'space_left' and 'space_right' (int): Add spaces at the left and right side of each cell's content
     - Default set to '1'

 - 'orientation' (str): Orientates the cell's content to either the right ('right') or left ('left') side of the cell.